 It should be noted that the special rules allowing 36 months relief for the disabled and those in a care home will not change

-This measure, and the proposed changes to Lettings Relief, are currently under Consultation
+This measure, and the proposed changes to Lettings Relief, were under Consultation (now closed)

 As seen above, PPR relief is an attractive CGT relief and the 18-month‘period of grace’ is doubly so.